destel/rill/README.md

 // This is the queue of user IDs to update. var userIDsToUpdate = make(chan int)

-// UpdateUserTimestamp is the public function to update the last_active_at column in the users table. func UpdateUserTimestamp(userID int) {
+// UpdateUserTimestamp is the public API for updating the last_active_at column in the users table func UpdateUserTimestamp(userID int) {
 	userIDsToUpdate <- userID
 }

-func updateUserTimestampWorker() {
+// This is a background worker that sends queued updates to the database in batches func updateUserTimestampWorker() {

 	ids := rill.FromChan(userIDsToUpdate, nil)

 	idBatches := rill.Batch(ids, 5, 100*time.Millisecond)